 Although women and their partners should have been offered antenatal screening and counselling, and should have been fully informed of their risk, this may not always be the case in reality.
-It may still come as a shock to learn the diagnosis.
-Early communication from the local named healthcare professional, in a culturally sensitive way, is important to provide accurate information and to ensure that the infant has timely access to prophylactic treatment.
-There are a number of leaflets that parents may find useful including Information for mums and dads: your baby carries a gene for sickle cell and A parent's guide to managing sickle cell disease.
+It may still come as a shock to learn the diagnosis1.
+Early communication from the local named healthcare professional, in a culturally sensitive way2, is important to provide accurate information and to ensure that the infant has timely access to prophylactic treatment.
+Parents may find these leaflets useful: Information and choices for women and couples at risk of having a baby with sickle cell disease and A parent's guide to managing sickle cell disease.